-We strolled around the Jardin Centenario park for a while, letting the buzzing atmosphere sink in and then we all decided to go sip on some Micheladas.
-If you don’t know what a Michelada is, it’ a Mexican alcoholic drink which is a mix of beer, lemon juice, salt and bull sauce.
+We strolled around the Jardin Centenario park for a while, letting the buzzing atmosphere sink in, and then we all decided to go sip on some Micheladas.
+If you don’t know what a Michelada is, it’s a Mexican alcoholic drink that is a mix of beer, lemon juice, salt, and bull sauce.
 It may not sound that inviting, but once you try one you can’t stop!

 After an enjoyable afternoon exploring Coyoacán, we jumped in an Uber and made tracks back to Felix Residences for yet another boogy up on the rooftop terrace and just in time to see the sunset.
-Flowhaus put on another epic spread of corn chips and guacamole, craft beers and of course, Mezcal tequila!
+Flowhaus put on another epic spread of corn chips and guacamole, craft beers, and of course, Mezcal!

 DAY 3: DAY OF THE DEAD PARADE

 The morning began with everyone who was staying at Felix Residences getting their faces painted and ready to hit the streets to see the official Day Of The Dead Parade!

 It was a slow morning for me as I had one too many tequilas the night before haha but I managed to crawl out of bed and join everyone to head into the city for the Dia de Los Muertos celebrations!

 I couldn’t believe the hundreds of thousands of people that filled the streets of Mexico City, dressed head to toe in an array of creepy costumes and face paints!
 It was so busy that, unfortunately, we didn’t catch a glimpse of the actual parade but I had some friends who were lucky enough to see the whole thing and share some photos with me to post on here.